What's New

 "Eliminates Right of Same-Sex Couples to Marry."

-This one is just plain bad.
+This one was just plain bad.
 It would take away the legal right of same-sex

 couples to marry, and throw into legal limbo existing same-sex marriages.

-It would enact bigotry, which is why it must be defeated.
+It would enact bigotry, which is why it needed to be defeated.

-The Peace and Freedom Party urges you to vote NO on 8.
+The Peace and Freedom Party urged you to vote NO on 8.

 - Proposition 9 (see